leersmathieu/payday2clicker/README.md

 # Contributor

 Morgant Mignot : Master of OOP
 Poney : Following development

-A big thank's to all testers / feedbackers
+*A big thank's to all testers / feedbackers*

-play it here for free : [GAME](leersmathieu.com/payday2clicker)
+play it for free here : [GAME](leersmathieu.com/payday2clicker)

 ## PATCHNOTE